Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Conclusion

 In this article we have calculated the dilepton rate (DR) from a hot and dense QCD medium in presence of an arbitrary magnetic field $(eB)$.
 The calculation is performed for simultaneous nonzero values of both the parallel $(p_z)$ and perpendicular $(p_{\sperp})$ components of momentum to the direction of magnetic field.
 This generalisation, to the best of our knowledge, was not done before and all the previous calculations of DR were carried out under the approximations of either zero parallel~\cite{Sadooghi:2016jyf} or zero perpendicular~\cite{Ghosh:2018xhh} components of the momentum.

 We have also decomposed the rate into different processes that it consists of.
 It is to be noted that in absence of magnetic field it is only the annihilation of quark-antiquark which is kinematically allowed; other processes are prohibited.
 But in presence of $eB$ (except when one uses the LLL approximation) the decay processes of both quark and antiquark also become kinematically allowed along with the annihilation.
 This is the most significant change as we switch from zero to non-zero $eB$ scenario.
-Physically the decay processes can be understood in the following way: In the presence of a magnetic field, a bare quark or anti-quark can loose energy by going from a higher Landau level (LL) to a lower one by emitting a virtual photon which can further decay into a $l\bar{l}$ pair.
+Physically the decay processes can be understood in the following way: In the presence of a magnetic field, a bare quark or anti-quark can lose energy by going from a higher Landau level (LL) to a lower one by emitting a virtual photon which can further decay into a $l\bar{l}$ pair.

 As our first major finding, we observe that the DR in presence of non-zero $eB$ is enhanced as compared to the Born rate in the one loop order.
 The enhancement is significant, particularly at the lower range of the invariant mass region, where the contribution is maximum from the decay processes.
 As we go along the direction of increasing invariant mass, the rate from the decay processes start diminishing and the total rate is mainly controlled by the annihilation process alone, roughly above the invariant mass of $400$ MeV.
 Around the same invariant mass, the rate also starts to merge with the Born rate.
+The enhancement in the low invariant mass region is definitely encouraging but needs to be considered carefully as this region is related to the late times in the evolution of the fireball for which the strength of the magnetic field is expected to be much weaker.

 As permitted by our generalised framework, we also study the effect of nonzero perpendicular component of the momentum on the DR. We observe that for a given value of magnetic field, the nonzero $p_{\sperp}$ suppresses the DR as compared to zero $p_{\sperp}$ and the suppression is all along the range of the invariant mass.
 Although, in that case as well, we found sufficient enhancement in the rate as compared to Born rate.
 Subsequently we have shown all the following plots with finite values of $p_{\sperp}$ to showcase the novelty of the present calculation.